 OK, I saw this on Pinterest and thought to myself…no way that works!!
 I’ve had a few Pinterest fails in my time!!
 I’m still not over a few of them!!
 What I liked about this one is that it wouldn’t cost me a dime to give it a try…perfect!!!

-It’s Springtime now, so I went outside and picked the flowers that I had available right now which was mostly violas, pansies, geum, & lavender.
+It’s Springtime now, so I went outside and picked the flowers that I had available right now which were mostly violas, pansies, geum, & lavender.

-Once I had the flowers set on the paper towel I covered them with another paper towel.
+Once I had the flowers set on the paper towel I used a second paper towel to cover them.

 Then I topped the paper towel with another one of my dinner plates to weigh down on the flowers.
 This helps with the quick microwave pressing of the flowers.